thery/robbins/README.md

 All Robbins algebras are Boolean algebras

-A transcription in Coq of : `A Complete Proof of the Robbins Conjecture` Allen L. Mann
+A transcription in Rocq of : `A Complete Proof of the Robbins Conjecture` Allen L. Mann

 ## Meta